Anthropic Shipped the Runtime. Who Ships the Governance?

 Sessions run autonomously for minutes or hours, executing multiple tool calls, and progress persists even through disconnections.
 Event history is stored server-side and can be fetched in full.1 This is useful for long-running tasks.
 It is dangerous for litigation readiness.

-Under FRCP 37(e), a party that fails to take reasonable steps to preserve electronically stored information faces sanctions --- including adverse inference at trial, where the court instructs the jury to presume the missing evidence was unfavorable.12 Zubulake established that the duty to preserve attaches when litigation is “reasonably anticipated,” and it extends to information in the party’s custody or control.
+Under FRCP 37(e), a party that fails to take reasonable steps to preserve electronically stored information faces sanctions; under Rule 37(e)(2), adverse-inference instructions are available where the court finds the party “acted with the intent to deprive another party of the information’s use,” while non-intentional failures are remediated by lesser curative measures under Rule 37(e)(1).12 Zubulake established that the duty to preserve attaches when litigation is “reasonably anticipated,” and it extends to information in the party’s custody or control.

 Managed Agents session state lives on Anthropic’s infrastructure, subject to Anthropic’s retention policies --- not the deployer’s.
 If your litigation hold policy does not explicitly cover Managed Agents session logs exported to your own retention system, you have a gap.
 And if the only copy of your agent’s decision chain exists in someone else’s containers, you do not control whether that record survives until trial.